burlresearch/ansible-webmin/README.md

 Automating this procedure means server deployment is:

 - **less expensive** - speeding up the process means less time and less cost to produce our level of excellence
-- **more reliable** - automatic setup helps remove the possiblity of human error, and means we remember all the details
+- **more reliable** - automatic setup helps remove the possibility of human error, and means we remember all the details
-- **more familiar** - a predicatable environment to run on means we can tune our development processes
+- **more familiar** - a predictable environment to run on means we can tune our development processes

 So *this is the point* - improved **Quality Assurance** for both our clients and for us as developers.
 Additionally,  we can use *virtual servers* to precisely mimic the production environments that our software will run on later, *in real life*.